Please note...

 2. They can provide terrific motivation if you really care about them.

 Sally gave up biscuits & crisps to help protect rainforests where orangutans live, by reducing demand for palm oil, as forests are being cut right back to provide the oil needed to go in many biscuits & crisps.
 She replaced the biscuits & crisps with apples.
 She lost 5 pounds in two weeks and doesn't plan to return to biscuits & crisps - thoughts of the Orangutans she saw on Orangutan Diary on the TV make this much easier to do.
+Our demand for meat - and often too much of it - is driving the cattle ranching industry which means that more forest is lost to our needs as it becomes agricultural land.

 3. Stroking a pet or someone elses can ease stress levels.